JuliaActuary/ActuaryUtilities.jl/README.md

 - `internal_rate_of_return` or `irr` to calculate the IRR given cashflows (including at timepoints like Excel's `XIRR`)
 - `breakeven` to calculate the breakeven time for a set of cashflows
 - `accum_offset` to calculate accumulations like survivorship from a mortality vector

+### Risk Measures

+- Calculate risk measures for a given vector of risks:
+  - `CTE` for the Conditiona Tail Expectation or `VaR` for the percentile/Value at Risk.

 ### Insurance mechanics